ESPRI-Mod/synda/sdt/doc/user_guide.md

 #### Options

     -r, --replica         show replica
-    -y, --dry_run         display the query sent to the ESGF Search-API web service
+    -z, --dry_run         display the query sent to the ESGF Search-API web service

 Listing type can be specified using options below